Supporting & Rebuilding Families

 - H.O.M.E.
 Hands of Mother Earth – Rural Healing Lodge

 - Grey Buffalo Grandfather Wellness Lodge – Hillside Beach

 - We Che Win Housing First/Reunification Home – 800 Selkirk Avenue

 Board of Directors

-Ma Mawi Wi Chi Itata Centre is governed through an incorporated Board of Directors, comprised of knowledgeable and dedicated individuals from the Indigenous community.
+Ma Mawi Wi Chi Itata Centre is governed by an incorporated Board of Directors, comprised of knowledgeable and dedicated people from the Indigenous communities.

 Yvonne (Dodie) Jordaan, Chairperson